-Duck art: During art time, encourage your child to manipulate the yellow oil pastel crayon to make marks on the pre-cut duck.
+During art time, encourage your child to manipulate the yellow oil pastel crayon to make marks on the pre-cut duck.
 Take some time to narrate what your child is doing as they are doing it and connect to the finished product being a duck.
 Use hand-over-hand guidance to help your child make marks if needed.

 Materials: Yellow oil pastel crayon, pre-cut duck shape.

-Feathered duck: Help your child create a duck using a pre-cut duck shape, yellow craft feathers, glue, and a paintbrush.
+Help your child create a duck using a pre-cut duck shape, yellow craft feathers, glue, and a paintbrush.
 Pour a small amount of glue onto a small paper plate.
 Encourage your child to manipulate the paintbrush to spread the glue around the duck shape.
 Then encourage those little hands to place the yellow feathers on the glue and press them in place.
 Depending on age, hand-over-hand guidance and/or modeling may be necessary to introduce certain skills.

-Picture exploration: Prior to this learning opportunity, you will need to print real-life images of creatures found within the book by conducting a Google image search.
+Before this learning opportunity, you will need to print real-life images of creatures found within the book by conducting a Google image search.
 When ready, explore these images with your child.
 Allow your child the opportunity to manipulate the pictures as they carefully explore the differences between them.
 Use the opportunity to work on identifying the creatures in the images by name/sound as well.